CharaChorder/docs/docs/Master Forge.rst

     #.
 Make sure that the A2 layer access key is mapped to the key of your choice on the Alpha layer (A1 layer).
 This is the key you will use to toggle into the A2 layer
     #.
 On the A2 layer, find the same location that you mapped the A2 layer access key and change that key (on the A2 layer) to ``No Key Pressed``.
 This change is what prevents your device from shifting back into the A1 layer
     #.
-On the A2 layer, choose another location and map the A2 layer access key there.
-This is the key that you will use to return to the Alpha layer.
+On the A2 layer, choose another location and map the A1 layer access key there.
+This is the key that you will use to return to the Alpha layer (A1 layer).

 A1 Layer
 ^^^^^^^^